ropensci/roweb3/content/blog/2021-11-16-how-to-cite-r-and-r-packages/index.md

 In the text of a manuscript, I generally suggest something like the following.

-> All analysis were performed using R Statistical Software
+> All analyses were performed using R Statistical Software
 > (v4.1.2; R Core Team 2021)